mreferre/flask-get-url/README.md

 It can be launched with:
 ```
+export URL=www.google.com #optional
 pip install -r requirements.txt
 python app.py
 ```

+Note that setting the `URL` variable is optional (by default the application will point to `it20.info`).

 This application has been tested with `Python3` only.